bartbes/Fetus/README.md

 ###Executables###
 On first run, 'make all' should be executed to compile the VM, and the tools for the supported languages.

-brainfuck - A script that compiles and runs a Brainfuck program. brainfuck_c - The Brainfuck compiler. fetoid - A script that compiles and runs a Fetoid program. fetoid_c - The Fetoid compiler. fetus - A script that preprocesses, compiles and runs a Fetus language program. fetus_c - The Fetus language compiler. fetus_pp - The Fetus language preprocessor. fetus_vm - The Fetus VM
+* brainfuck - A script that compiles and runs a Brainfuck program.
+* brainfuck_c - The Brainfuck compiler.
+* fetoid - A script that compiles and runs a Fetoid program.
+* fetoid_c - The Fetoid compiler.
+* fetus - A script that preprocesses, compiles and runs a Fetus language program.
+* fetus_c - The Fetus language compiler.
+* fetus_pp - The Fetus language preprocessor.
+* fetus_vm - The Fetus VM.